Tom Blomqvist: 2021

 During the 2021 FIA World Endurance Championship, Blomqvist, ex-teammate at Carlin in F3 Sean Gelael, and ex-Formula 1 driver Stoffel Vandoorne were driving an Oreca 07 for Jota Sport team, in the Le Mans Prototype2 class.
 They finished second in the class, collecting four podiums out of the five races, including a second place in the famous 24 Hours of Le Mans.

 2023

 Blomqvist finished second in class at the 2023 6 Hours of Spa-Francorchamps.

-Blomqvist will return to the 2023 FIA World Endurance Championship with United Autosports in the LMP2 category alongside Oliver Jarvis and Josh Pierson.
+Blomqvist would return to the 2023 FIA World Endurance Championship with United Autosports in the LMP2 category alongside Oliver Jarvis and Josh Pierson.
 He served as the replacement for Alex Lynn, who moved to the Hypercar class with Chip Ganassi Racing.
 Blomqvist stated that a large part of his decision to take the drive was the presence of Jarvis, with whom he won the DPi class title in the IMSA SportsCar Championship the previous year.